Verse Mapping For Beginners

 It is not expensive to start verse mapping.
 Most of the supplies I use are things I have around the house, to begin with, so it could be free if you play it right.

 I will often pull things out of old scrapbooking tubs.
 Bible Journaling supplies also come in handy.
 Honestly, sometimes this transitions to Bible Journaling for me.
-A keyword will spark an image and I will start doodling in my journal or in my Bible as I meditate on it.

-When studying the Bible through Verse mapping you really want a Bible verse that is easy for you to read.
+When studying the Bible through Verse mapping you really want a Bible translation that is easy for you to read.
 If you have a King James Version and struggle to get into the habit, it could be that Old English is just too foreign to you to relate to.

 If you aren't quite sure which Bible to get started with, here are some great Study Bibles for Beginners.

-A Note Book
+2. A Note Book

 I enjoy this pretty watercolor blank notebook.